matan15/microbiome-management/README.md

 2. Coordinates are seperated by a comma only, without any spaces: lat,lon (e.g. 38.897957,-77.036560).
 3. The following columns MUST be included: Kit ID, Date, Location, Coordination, Location Picture, Treatment, Plant Picture, Temperature, School, Scientific Plant Name, Hebrew Plant Name.
 4. Avoid whitespaces anywhere in the file.
+5. All the dates should be in American format.

 ## User Instructions